WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Tongue and GrooveOverlap Cladding

-AppearanceCreates a smooth and modern finish for any garden building.Provides an outdated slatted finish – not preferable for contemporary sheds.
+AppearanceCreates a smooth and modern finish for any garden building.Provides a slatted finish – not preferable for contemporary sheds.

 SecurityFlat surface and no-grip exterior walls mean it is nearly impossible to break cladding apart.
 Extremely secure.Exposed board ends and connecting nails make cladding easy to break and vulnerable.

 CostSpecially constructed boards are expensive to build.
-High costs.Versatile, able to use any type of wooden boarding.
+Higher costs.Versatile, able to use any type of wooden boarding.
 Cheap to buy and very cost-effective.

 Space between boardsNext to no space between the boards.
 Repels draughts and water while providing insulation.Gaps are likely after construction and can form over time.
-Lets in wind and rain, susceptible to water damage.
+Susceptible to allow water through under high or prolonged pressure.

 StrengthInternal connections create a strong structural spine.Boards are nailed together rather than connected so provide little strength.